Junkers Ju 52: Military use 1932–1945

 The Colombian Air Force used three Ju 52/3mde bombers equipped as floatplanes during the Colombia-Peru War in 1932–1933.
 After the war, the air force acquired three other Ju 52mge as transports; the type remained in service until after the end of the Second World War.

-Bolivia acquired four Ju 52s in the course of the Chaco War (1932–1935), mainly for medical evacuation and air supply.
+Bolivia acquired four Ju 52s in the course of the Chaco War (1932–1935) against Paraguay, mainly for medical evacuation and air supply.
 During the conflict, the Ju 52s alone transported more than 4,400 tons of cargo to the front.

 In 1934, Junkers received orders to produce a bomber version of the Ju 52/3m to serve as interim equipment for the bomber units of the still-secret Luftwaffe until it could be replaced by the purpose-designed Dornier Do 11.
 Two bomb bays were fitted, capable of holding up to 1500 kg of bombs, while defensive armament consisted of two 7.92 mm MG 15 machine guns, one in an open dorsal position, and one in a retractable "dustbin" ventral position, which could be manually winched down from the fuselage to protect the aircraft from attacks from below.
 The bomber could be easily converted to serve in the transport role.
 The Dornier Do 11 was a failure, however, and the Junkers ended up being acquired in much larger numbers than at first expected, with the type being the Luftwaffe's main bomber until more modern aircraft such as the Heinkel He 111, Junkers Ju 86 and Dornier Do 17 entered into service.